 Hundreds of thousands of circumcised men around the world have already restored or are currently restoring their foreskins, and the number continues to grow.

-Foreskin restoration can be performed surgically by trained surgeons, however, surgery is expensive, carries the risk of complications, and involves a skin graft taken from another part of the body.
+Foreskin restoration has been attempted surgically, however, surgery is expensive, carries significant risk of complications, and involves a skin graft taken from another part of the body.
+Few men have undergone surgical foreskin restoration and many who have reported a negative experience with significant complications.

-By far the most common method of foreskin restoration involves using devices to apply tension to the skin on the shaft of the penis to induce new skin cell growth.
+By far the most common foreskin restoration method used by men involves using devices to apply tension to the skin on the shaft of the penis to induce new skin cell growth.
 With consistent application over time, men are able to lengthen their penile shaft skin so that it covers the head of penis and resembles a foreskin.

-It is important to understand that foreskin restoration cannot return everything that was lost by circumcision: It cannot return the highly sensitive touch receptors (Meissner's corpuscles) of the foreskin or mucous membrane of the inner foreskin; nor can it restore the ridged band, which is a highly sensitive piece of tissue that encircles the tip of the foreskin and helps to keep the head of the penis covered.
+It is important to understand that foreskin restoration cannot return everything that was lost by circumcision: It cannot return the densely packed and highly sensitive fine touch receptors (Meissner's corpuscles) and other sensory corpuscular receptors of the foreskin; nor can it restore the ridged band, which is a highly sensitive piece of tissue that encircles the tip of the foreskin and helps to keep the head of the penis covered.

 That said, there are many benefits to foreskin restoration and reasons why men choose to do it, including: